Beyond the universe

 There is more to reality than the physical material world.
 The subjective experience of consciousness demonstrates this, as do the mental faculties of human reason and the human mind.

-This can also be explained if the essence of consciousness resides in the universe as a property of the universe, similar to energy and entropy.
+This can also be explained if the essence of consciousness resides in the universe as a property of the universe, similar to energy, entropy, information, and time.
 Consciousness coalesces within functioning brains, and the only place we observe consciousness is within creatures with brains.
 (Perhaps creatures with nerve ganglia are also conscious?)

 Or perhaps it's the opposite: non-materialists should bear the burden of proof.
 Or perhaps both claims independently require proof to be believed (but they are mutually exclusive propositions, such that, proving one disproves the other.)